Austria in the Eurovision Song Contest 2013: Österreich rockt den Song Contest

 Österreich rockt den Song Contest (Austria rocks the Song Contest) was the national final that selected Austria's entry for the Eurovision Song Contest 2013.
 The competition took place on 15 January 2013 at the ORF Center in Vienna, hosted by Mirjam Weichselbraun and Andi Knoll and broadcast on ORF eins as well as streamed online via ORF's official website and the official Eurovision Song Contest website eurovision.tv.
 The first part of the national final was watched by 297,000 viewers in Austria with a market share of 11%, while the second part was watched by 488,000 viewers in Austria.

 Format

-Five songs competed in the competition where the winner was selected by public voting and an international expert jury panel consisting of five members.
+Five songs competed in the competition where the winner was selected by public voting and a five-member international jury.
 The sum of all the jury scores created a total score from which points were distributed based on the percentage of votes each song achieved.
 For example, if a song gained 10% of the jury vote, then that entry would be awarded 10 points.
 Viewers were able to vote via telephone or SMS and scores were also assigned based on the percentage of votes each song achieved.

-The members of the international expert panel were:
+The members of the international panel were: